alxrb/git-project/_posts/2000-01-01-newer-post.markdown

 ---
 layout: post
-title: "newer poast"
+title: "Hi All!"
 date: 2000-01-01 10:18:46 +0000
 categories: jekyll update
 ---

-this is a newer post from the future
+My name is A